 Earning a graduate degree is a great way to advance your career, improve your skill set, and increase your earning potential.
 However, many people are concerned about the affordability of an advanced education.

 Most graduate schools have an array of financial aid options, such as scholarships, grants, and work-study.
 If these options aren’t enough to cover the cost of graduate school, however, don’t despair.
 If you’re currently employed, then you might be eligible for tuition reimbursement.
-Approximately 48 percent of employers currently offer tuition assistance as a benefit.
+Approximately 48% of employers offered tuition assistance as a benefit in 2022.

 Here’s an overview of tuition reimbursement and how you can effectively use it to fund your advanced education.

-These benefits are widely available, although under-utilized.
-On average, U.S. companies spend 28 billion dollars annually on educational assistance programs.
-On average, however, only 2 percent of eligible employees take advantage of tuition assistance programs, and more than 60 percent of working professionals are unaware of their employer’s benefits.
+These benefits are widely available, although underutilized.
+U.S. companies spend about $28 billion annually on educational assistance programs.
+However, only 2% of eligible employees take advantage of tuition assistance programs, and approximately 60% of working professionals are unaware of their employer’s benefits.

-On average, companies spend somewhere between $10,500 for employees pursing graduate degrees, although organizations are beginning to increase their educational benefits as they see the positive impact they can have on their business.
-Many companies pre-pay for students’ coursework to encourage participation in their tuition reimbursement program.
+On average, companies spend somewhere around $10,500 for employees pursuing graduate degrees, although organizations are beginning to increase their educational benefits as they see the positive impact they can have on their business.
+Some companies prepay for students’ coursework, which can encourage participation in their tuition reimbursement program.
 These programs vary, however, so it’s crucial that you review the program details before assuming your college coursework will be fully covered.
 You may have to foot the bill upfront and submit a request for reimbursement in accordance with your employer’s tuition assistance policy.

 While specific program policy details differ by organization, here are a few commonalities to keep in mind.

-Tuition reimbursement programs often contain employee and coursework eligibility requirements.
+Tuition reimbursement programs often come with employee and coursework eligibility requirements.
 Your employer’s program eligibility requirements may differ from the samples provided here.

-• An annual reimbursement limit (often capped at $5,520) may be assigned per employee based on their current job title.
+- An annual reimbursement limit may be assigned per employee based on their current job title.
 Employer tuition assistance usually won’t cover the entire cost of a degree program, but it can make a major difference in your ability to pay for school.

-• Employers typically don’t offer tuition reimbursement just to reduce turnover, but also to experience a return on the investment.
+- Employers typically don’t offer tuition reimbursement just to reduce turnover; they also do it to experience a return on the investment.
 Employers might require that employees remain employed for a specified period after completing the coursework before the payment is processed.
 The period can range anywhere from a few months to several years.

 Tuition reimbursement programs offer clear benefits to employees looking to upskill and advance.
 Those who take advantage of these programs know they can turn their employer’s financial support into a graduate degree that will carry them the rest of their professional career.
 But what’s in it for the employer?

-As with most employee benefits, tuition reimbursement programs are designed to reduce turnover and attract additional qualified candidates to the organization.
-Many companies around the world (including at least 25 major employers in the Boston area) understand the value of tuition reimbursement programs and actively use it as a tool to recruit new talent.
+Many companies around the world (including at least 25 major employers in the Boston area) understand the value of tuition reimbursement programs and actively use them as a tool to recruit new talent.

 Here’s a list of tuition reimbursement program benefits for employers:

-• Reduces turnover: These programs can incentivise employees to remain at the company, particularly if they have a specific requirement regarding how long an employee has to work at the company to maintain the benefit.
+- Reduces turnover: These programs can incentivize employees to remain at the company, particularly if the organization has a specific requirement regarding how long an employee has to work there to maintain the benefit.

-• Saves money: An Accenture study found that investing in employees pays off big.
-For every $1 a company spends on educational assistance programs, they save an average of $1.29 in recruiting costs.
+- Saves money: An Accenture study found that investing in employees pays off big.
+For every $1 companies spend on educational assistance programs, they save an average of $1.29 in recruiting costs.
 There’s also a tax benefit to employers who offer tuition reimbursement programs.

-• Increases employee engagement: Organizations with educational assistance programs also benefit from more engaged employees.
-Employees feel valued, knowing their employer supports their professional development, which 86 percent of employees report as very important to them.
+- Increases employee engagement: Organizations with educational assistance programs also benefit from more engaged employees.
+Employees feel valued knowing their employer supports their professional development.

 While the most apparent benefit of employee tuition reimbursement is the additional source of college funding that’ll reduce your reliance on student loans, some other benefits can’t be measured in dollars and cents.
 Tuition reimbursement benefits employees in several key ways, including:

-• Tax savings: Unlike other employee perks related to money (e.g., 401k plans, monetary bonuses, etc.,) tuition reimbursement benefits aren’t reported on your federal income tax as income.
+- Tax savings: Unlike other employee perks related to money (e.g., 401k plans and monetary bonuses), tuition reimbursement benefits aren’t reported on your federal income tax as income.
 The amount you receive in employer assistance should not be reflected on your IRS Form W-2 unless it exceeds $5,250 during the tax year.

-• Chance of promotion: If you take advantage of a tuition reimbursement program, you’ll be 21 percent more likely to be promoted and on the path to receiving 40 percent higher wage increases compared to co-workers who pass on the opportunity.
+- Chance of promotion: If you take advantage of a tuition reimbursement program, you’ll be 21% more likely to be promoted and on the path to receiving 40% higher wage increases compared to co-workers who pass on the opportunity.

 Take advantage of your company’s tuition reimbursement program by contacting the human resources department and following the steps below.

-Let your HR representative know that your objective is to obtain a graduate degree.
+Let your HR representative know that you plan to pursue a graduate degree.
 They can assist you with getting the most out of your company’s tuition reimbursement program.

 In most cases, prior approval is required from your employer before enrollment.
 You’ll also want to confirm whether your employer requires you to remain employed for a specified period after the course is completed.
 Make sure you check with HR so you’re not left with unexpected tuition obligations.